Spreadsheet for resource capacity planning

 Other things you may like

-What if planning and scenario planning in Kelloo
+What if scenario analysis in project management

 The new what if planning features in Kelloo give you a crystal ball at your fingertips so you can see the future.
 What if planning shows what will happen if you change project timings, delay projects, hire or fire resources or cancel or commit to new projects.